makrai/notes/jackendoff90-sem-struct.md

 * concepts, thoughts, or ideas
   1. External: something out there in the world
     * exists independently of who actually knows or grasps it
   2. Internal: an entity within one's head, a private entity, a product of the imagination
     * can be conveyed to others only by means of language, gesture, drawing

 ## 1.2 First Principles of I-Conceptual Knowledge 11

-* a finite set of mental primitives and a finite set of principles of mental combination that collectively describe the set of possible I-concepts expressed by sentences
+* a finite set of
+  * mental primitives and a finite set of
+  * principles of mental combination that
-  * these two sets together [are] the grammar of sentential concepts
+  * these two sets together
+    * the grammar of sentential concepts
+    * describe the set of possible I-concepts expressed by sentences
+* lexical concepts, the concepts expressed by the words in the sentence
-* basic units out of which a sentential concept is constructed are the concepts expressed by the words in the sentence, that is, lexical concepts
+  * [the] basic units out of which a sentential concept is constructed
   * must be some sort of finite schema that can be compared with the mental representations of arbitrary new objects to produce a judgment of conformance or nonconformance